openfisca/openfisca-doc/source/simulate/analyse-simulation.md

 # Analysing or debugging a simulation

-To understand how a result was calculated when simulating with the Python API, intermediate variables and parameters have been taken into account.
+To understand how a result was calculated when simulating with the Python API, analysis of the intermediate variables and parameters have been taken into account.

 > To trace a simulation calculation with the web API, please see [/trace endpoint documentation](../openfisca-web-api/trace-simulation.md).